acarril/acarril.github.io/_posts/2016-04-20-RCE-batch-process.md

 ### Directory structure

-For this example we'll need to set everything up in a root folder which contains a `dofiles`, a `batch_output` folder and a `datasets` folder.
+For this example we'll need to set everything up in a root folder which contains a `dofiles` folder, a `batch_output` folder and a `datasets` folder.
 The do-file to submit is going to be located inside the dofiles folder, while the submit file is located in the root folder.
 All this can be easily seen in the screenshot below.

 ![batch_process_directory_structure](..\files\batch_process_directory_structure.png)